+- Non-local dependencies:

+At least one verb in each sentence

-Sentence compression
+- Sentence compression

 If a modifier is kept, its subject is also kept

+- Non-local dependencies:

+- At least one verb in each sentence

-Sentence compression
+- Sentence compression

 If a modifier is kept, its subject is also kept

-Information extraction
+- Information extraction

 Citations

 Start The citation must start with author

 or editor.

 AppearsOnce Each field must be a consecutive list

 of words, and can appear at most

 once in a citation.

 Punctuation State transitions must occur on

 punctuation marks.

 BookJournal The words proc, journal, proceed-

 ings, ACM

 are $JOURNAL$ or $BOOKTITLE$ .

 TechReport The words tech, technical are

-$TECH\REPORT.$
+$TECH\REPORT$ .

-Title Quotations can appear only in title
+Title Quotations can appear only in titles.

 Location The words $CA$ , $Australia$ , $NY$ are

 LOCATION.

+- Non-local dependencies:

+At least one verb in each sentence

-Sentence compression
+- Sentence compression

 If a modifier is kept, its subject is also kept

-Information extraction
+- Information extraction

-- Semantic role labeling - ... and many more!
+- Semantic role labeling

+- ... and many more!

 Citations

 Start The citation must start with author

 or editor.

 AppearsOnce Each field must be a consecutive list

 of words, and can appear at most

 once in a citation.

 Punctuation State transitions must occur on

 punctuation marks.

 BookJournal The words proc, journal, proceed-

-$ings,\ ACM$
+ings, ACM

 are $JOURNAL$ or $BOOKTITLE$ .

 TechReport The words tech, technical are

 $TECH\REPORT.$

-Title Quotations can appear only in title
+Title Quotations can appear only in titles.

 Location The words $CA$ , $Australia$ , $NY$ are

 LOCATION.